chicio/chicio.github.io/_drafts/2019-12-26-pwa-offiline-tracking-google-analytics.md

 ---
 layout: post
 title: "Implement offline tracking with google analytics for your Progressive Web App"
 description: "PWA offer great native alike offline capabilities.
 But what about tracking?
-In this tutorial I will show you how to implement offline tracking with Google Analytics in your PWA."
+In this tutorial I will show you how simple it is to implement offline tracking with Google Analytics in your PWA."
 date: 2019-12-26
 image: /assets/images/posts/XXXXX
 tags: [pwa, web development, javascript]